False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Introduction

 In line with the IEEE Grid Vision 2050, the main goal of a smart grid is to enable efficient and reliable bi-directional communication through control and automation processes applied through the different components of a power grid \cite{6577603}.
 This vision is being achieved by converting the static grid into intelligent cyber-physical systems through the integration of information and communication technologies.
 Modern technologies including Internet of Things (IoT), and cloud computing are considered to be the foundations of ADSs, which take full advantage of such cutting-edge technologies to proactively coordinate the renewable energy generation, energy storage and other distributed units in view of achieving safe and economical operation of smart grids \cite{Yang_2019}.

 There has been a massive shift of research focus from transmission systems to distribution systems as the latter is highly influenced by socio-economic and environmental parameters given its close proximity to end-users \cite{8887286}.
 However, the rush to integrate of a wide variety of technologies and components with distribution systems has neglected the security aspects of ADSs.
 Furthermore, the bi-directional communication within ADSs brings additional security and privacy challenges due to the large-scale complexity and resource limitations of deployments \cite{Jokar_Arianpoo_Leung_2016}.
-Coupled with limited research done on distribution networks, there are growing concerns over massive threats potentially impacting its integrity, reliability and stability.
+Coupled with limited cybersecurity research done on distribution networks, there are growing concerns over massive threats potentially impacting its integrity, reliability and stability.
+From a cyber-physical perspective, the success of distribution systems is heavily reliant on its physical components which is the power network infrastructure, and its cyber components which includes information sensing, data analytics, etc \cite{https://doi.org/10.48550/arxiv.0912.5233}.
+As earlier mentioned, attacks on transmission systems have been well-studied in the past \cite{5622046}.
+An interesting attack proposed by \cite{7636987} that considers physical tampering by disconnecting some power lines as well as cyber manipulation by blocking the information flow was used to disrupt the grid operability.
+Indeed, such attacks concepts may eventually be extended to distribution systems \cite{6848211}.
 One such notorious cyber-physical attack on distribution networks happened on 23\textsuperscript{rd} December 2015 at Kiev, Ukraine, where perpetrators gained unauthorized access to the Supervisory Control and Data Acquisition (SCADA) system and tampered with circuit breakers which affected more than 225,000 customers for several hours \cite{7752958}.
+Figure \ref{powerattacks} shows a timeline of the well-known attacks that have occurred on power grid systems throughout the recent years.